-Wade Pfau, PhD | Professor of Retirement Income at The American College of Financial Services
+Wade Pfau, PhD | Professor of Retirement Income at The American College of Financial Services cash.

-Other sources include assets from a 401k or IRA, and cash.
 Keep in mind, once you reach 59.5 years-old, you may be able to withdraw money from your 401k tax-free, depending on your plan and personal circumstance.
 Using accumulated retirement savings to fund an annuity can be a smart way to create a stream of guaranteed lifetime income.
 Think of this as creating a personal pension.